curtishiga/Springboard_Intro_to_DS/Basic_Data_Manipulation/README.md

-# Springboard-3.1---Basic-Data-Manipulation
+# Springboard 3.1

+## Basic_Data_Manipulation

-This is my code for Springboard course 3.1 of Introduction to Data Science Exercise 4
+This is my code for Springboard course 3.1 of Introduction to Data Science Exercise 4 which demonstrates the ability to manipulate and clean data in R